Briggs-White Award

 Applicant must meet the minimum requirements for taking the ABC exam and the application must be endorsed by a current ASCLD member.
 Applications are reviewed and ranked based on financial need and employer’s requirements.
 This application is for ASCLD only.
 The ABC application for the examination must be filled out separately.

-The application for any examination in the following year is due December 31.
+Scholarship application submission deadline: The application for any examination in the following year is due December 31.

-Innovation Award
+FRC Innovation Award

-The goal of the Forensic Research Committee Innovation Award is to recognize activities highlighting new technologies, protocols, or tools that impact the operational forensic science laboratory.
 The award is open to scientists from all disciplines in operational U.S. forensic laboratories (Bio/DNA, drug chemistry, toxicology, fingerprints, questioned documents, trace/microscopy, firearms/toolmarks, other) who have performed the highlighted work in the past two years.

-LEAP Collaboration Award
+FRC LEAP Partnership Award

-The goal of the Forensic Research Committee LEAP Collaboration Award is to recognize an outstanding partnership between LEAP participating academic and operational forensic laboratories.
 The award is open to scientists from all disciplines such as Bio/DNA, drug chemistry, toxicology, fingerprints, questioned documents, trace/microscopy, firearms/toolmarks, and digital/multimedia sciences in LEAP participating operational and academic forensic laboratories.

-Outstanding Evaluation / Validation Award
+FRC Outstanding Evaluation / Validation Award

-The goal of the Forensic Research Committee Evaluation/Validation Award is to recognize an outstanding evaluation/validation study that has been submitted to the FRC Validation and Evaluation Repository.
 The award is open to scientists from all disciplines (bio/DNA, drug chemistry, toxicology, fingerprints, questioned documents, trace/microscopy, firearms/toolmarks, other) in operational forensic labs or research laboratories.

 Member of the Year